Jared Cook Player Prop Bets for NFL Week 8 | Los Angeles vs. New England 10/31/2021

 Matchup vs. New England

-- Cook totaled 36 receiving yards in his lone career matchup against the Patriots, 3.5 more than his over/under in Sunday's game.
+- Cook's 36 receiving yards in his lone career matchup against the Patriots are 3.5 more than his over/under for Sunday's game.

-- Cook did not have a touchdown catch in that outing against the Patriots.
+- Cook did not have a touchdown catch in that contest against the Patriots.

 - Note: Cook's stats vs. Patriots date back to 2016.

-- The 259.9 passing yards the Patriots give up per game makes them the NFL's 15th-ranked pass defense this season.
+- The 259.9 yards per game the Patriots are allowing through the air makes them the NFL's 15th-ranked pass defense.

-- With 10 passing TDs conceded this season, the Patriots defense is ranked 10th in the NFL.
+- With 10 passing TDs conceded this season, the Patriots defense is ranked 10th in the league.

 Recent Performances

-- Against the Ravens in Week 6, Cook was targeted seven times and racked up 25 yards on four receptions while scoring one touchdown.
+- Cook put together a 25-yard performance against the Ravens in Week 6 on four catches while being targeted seven times and scoring one touchdown.

+- Cook has 124 receiving yards on 11 catches (17 targets) with two touchdowns over his last three outings, averaging 41.3 yards per game.

 Cook's Los Angeles Teammates